The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: Experiment

 \section{Experiment}

-The experiment was performed in the Flerov Laboratory of Nuclear Reactions (JINR, Dubna) at the ACCULINNA-2 fragment-separator recently coupled to the U-400M heavy ion cyclotron \cite{Fomichev:2018}.
-The study of $^{6}$H was a ``satellite'' activity for experiments \cite{Bezbakh:2020,Muzalevskii:2021} dedicated to $^{7}$H. The experiments were discussed in details in Ref.\ \cite{Muzalevskii:2021}, and we only briefly sketch here the basic experimental information.
+The experiment was performed in the Flerov Laboratory of Nuclear Reactions (JINR, Dubna) at the recently commissioned ACCULINNA-2 fragment-separator coupled to the U-400M heavy ion cyclotron \cite{Fomichev:2018}.
+Recently the $^{7}$H studies were carrid out in the $^{2}$H($^{8}$He,$^{3}$He)$^{7}$H reaction \cite{Bezbakh:2020,Muzalevskii:2021}.
+The information on $^{6}$H is naturally present in the data of these experiments due to a ``satellite'' $^{2}$H($^{8}$He,$^{4}$He)$^{6}$H reaction.
+The $^{7}$H experiments were discussed in detail in Ref.\ \cite{Muzalevskii:2021}, and we only briefly sketch here the information important for understanding of the $^{6}$H data.

+The $^6$H system was produced in the $^2$H($^8$He,$^4$He)$^6$H reaction.
+The secondary $^8$He beam was produced by the $33.4 A$ MeV $^{11}$B primary beam fragmentation on 1 mm Be target.
+The $^8$He beam with intensity of $\approx 10^5$ pps at $26 A$ MeV and $\sim 90 \%$ beam purity interacted with the deuterium nuclei in the cryogenic gas target, see Fig.\ \ref{fig:setup}.
+The target was 4 mm thick with 6 $\mu$m thick entrance and exit stainless steel windows.
+Being cooled down to 27 K, it had a thickness of $3.7 \times 10^{20}$ $\text{cm}^{-2}$.
+The secondary beam diagnostics, made with the pair of thin ToF plastics and the pair of position-sensitive chambers \cite{Kaminski:2020}, provided the determination of the hit position on the target and the time-of flight measurement made for every individual beam ion with accuracy 1.8 mm and 280 ps, respectively.